1.1. Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 10. If you want to return earlier during additional paternity leave

-10.1 If you want to return to work early, you must tell the Institute Director/Head of Service Department and copy in HR at least 6 weeks before you come back.
+10.1 If you want to return to work early, you must tell the Faculty PVC /Head of Service Department and copy in HR at least 6 weeks before you come back.
 If you fail to do so the University can refuse your return until whichever date is earlier:

 - 6 weeks after you ask to return